zivc/zivc.github.com/_posts/2016-02-02-including-client-side-node-modules-in-my-sails-application.md

 But because Sails file structure is the way it is, the `node_modules/` directory sits outside of the publically accessible `assets/` and `.tmp/public` directories.
 This could cause a headache if you're new to Sails and the easy way out is to use something like Bower.
 Don't do that.
 Don't copy them to `assets/` either if that directory is under version control in git/svn etc.

-Instead, install your packages like normal to and then inside `tasks/config/copy.js` you can just add a new object to the array under the `dev` task, like so:
+Instead, install your packages like normal, and then inside `tasks/config/copy.js` you can just add a new object to the array under the `dev` task, like so:

 <pre>
 	<code class="javascript">